 Optional but recommended: As part of your preparation for the Freshman Literary Types class, we would like you to visit some websites which will serve as a review of grammar.
 Please be familiar with the parts of speech, sentence structure (subject, predicate, complements, phrases), clauses, capitalization, punctuation, and diagramming.
 We will cover this material in class, but more preparation on your part will ease your transition to freshman year.

-If you have any questions, please e-mail them to nodem@rosati-kain.org.
-We will see you in August!
+If you have any questions, please e-mail them to nodem@rosati-kain.org or bhacker@rosati-kain.org.